Select Page

 Allow cookies to cool on the baking sheet for 5 minutes.
 Remove cookies and finish cooling on a wire rack.
 Serve and enjoy!

-A cookie scoop can be used to create the 1 inch cookie balls but I find it easier to simply grab a chunk of dough and roll it into a ball between your hands.
+A cookie scoop can be used to create the 1-inch cookie balls but I find it easier to simply grab a chunk of dough and roll it into a ball between your hands.
+If you find the cookie dough is sticking to the scoop, give it a spray with a little cooking oil.

 Using a fork to press the dough down helps the thick cookie to cook more evenly.
 Plus, it is the traditional way these vintage cookies were made.
 If your fork is sticking to the cookie, just dip the fork into some water or flour to prevent it from getting stuck on the cookie.